badetitou/badetitou.github.io/misc/_posts/2020-11-30-Testing pharo with github actions.md

     types: [assigned, opened, synchronize, reopened]
 ```

-Many other trigger options exist, you should check them on the [GitHub action page](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows).
+Many other trigger options exist; you should check them on the [GitHub action page](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows).

 A final version of the file can be found [here](https://github.com/moosetechnology/Moose/blob/development/.github/workflows/test.yml).

 ## Releasing

 Using GitHub action to test your project is nice, but we can do more.
-We will automatically release our project using GitHub Action.
+We will automatically release our project using GitHub Actions.
 To so, we create two other actions: one for common release, one for continuous release.

 ### Release

 To create a release action, we first create a new file, for example `<git root>/.github/workflows/release.yml`.
-This action is triggered on release creation and will test the project and release an image with the project loaded.
+This action is triggered upon release creation and will test the project and release an image with the project loaded.

 {% raw %}